PACE Dual Enrollment “Frequently Asked Questions”

 Who Is Eligible To Participate In PACE College Classes?

 High school juniors or seniors must demonstrate the ability to be successful on the higher level, more advanced college coursework and have the necessary work ethic to handle the increased rigor of college classes.
 Learning time management and study skills becomes even more important.
-Eligible students must meet the course prerequisites, the ACT, SAT, or COMPASS test score requirements for admission, have parental permission, and the approval of the high school counselor to participate in PACE.
+Eligible students must meet the course prerequisites, the ACT, SAT, or ACCUPLACER test score requirements for admission, have parental permission, and the approval of the high school counselor to participate in PACE.

 Where Are PACE Courses Taught?